How can consumer awareness for chestnuts be increased economically?

 the best producing variety for your conditions.
 The experts say its important to

-conditions were the same everywhere.
+where you estabilish your orchard.
 Conditions are not the same

 everywhere.
 For example, Marival trees take light frosts at the time

-matter what the experts say, local conditions always take presidence
+line is no matter what the experts say, local conditions always take presidence

 |